egrivel/pbp/documentation/design.md

 - re-calculate the chunks
 - determine in which new chunk the current position falls
 - display that new chunk as the current one.

+## Testing

+To support testing, an HTML copy of the book _Great Expectations_ by Charles Dickens is included.
+This is over a megabyte of marked-up text, plus images, that will give PBP a good work-out.
+A testing _harness_ is also included: an HTML page that incorporates PBP to provide paginated content.